Ridge Packing List

 -

-Theme night costumes To be worn for evening themed activities; must abide by all other dress code guidelines
+Theme night costumes To be worn for evening themed activities and must abide by all other dress code guidelines.
+Leotards and/or tutus must be worn with shorts.

 Water